bbq-beets/chrispat-actions/tmp/docs/actions-model.md

 | `GITHUB_SHA` |	The commit SHA that triggered the workflow. | ffac537e6cbbf934b08745a378932722df287a53 | ffac537e6cbbf934b08745a378932722df287a53
 | `GITHUB_REF` |	The branch or tag ref that triggered the workflow. | refs/heads/feature-branch-1 | refs/heads/feature-branch-1

-Additionally, there is a secret called `github_token` available to workflows.
+Additionally, there is a secret called `github_token` available to workflows in the `secrets` context.
-It is not available as an environment variable by default.
+It's not available to actions by default.
-If an action needs this token, by convention, it should be mapped in as `GITHUB_TOKEN`.
+If an action needs this token, then it must accept it as an input.
+The workflow author will need to explicitly map in the secret.

 Note: For JavaScript actions running in host jobs, `HOME` is the host homedir.
 For JavaScript actions running in container jobs, the home directory is mapped in at `/github/home`.